JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-direct-integration.md

 [//]: # (title: Direct integration)

-If you want to develop a Kotlin Multiplatform project and an iOS project simultaneously by sharing code between them, you can set up direct integration using a special `embedAndSignAppleFrameworkForXcode` script.
+If you want to develop your Kotlin Multiplatform project and an iOS project simultaneously by sharing code between them, you can set up direct integration using a special script.

-This script automates the process of connecting the Kotlin framework to iOS projects in Xcode.
-It's designed specifically for the Xcode environment.
+This script automates the process of connecting the Kotlin framework to iOS projects in Xcode:

 ![Direct integration diagram](direct-integration-scheme.svg){width="700"}

-The idea of direct integration is to make the Kotlin build a part of the iOS build.
+The script uses the `embedAndSignAppleFrameworkForXcode` Gradle task designed specifically for the Xcode environment.
-The script is added to the run script phase of the iOS app build so that the Kotlin artifact is built and included in the derived data before running the iOS app build.
+During the setup, you add it to the run script phase of the iOS app build.
+In this case, the Kotlin artifact is built and included in the derived data before running the iOS app build.

 In general, the script: